Ellwould/information_technology_and_telecommunication_abbreviations/README.md

 - RAM: Random Access Memory
 - rc: run command (UNIX and UNIX like run command files have a file extension of .rc)
 - RDBMS: Relational Database Management System (Examples are MySQL, MariaDB and PostgreSQL)
-- RDP: Remote Desktop Protocol (proprietary protocol)
+- RDP: Remote Desktop Protocol (A proprietary protocol)
 - RFC: Request For Comments (Open standards and notes released by the Internet Engineering Task Force)
 - RIPE NCC: Réseaux IP Européens Network Coordination Centre (Regional Internet Registry for Europe, the Middle East and parts of Central Asia)
 - RIR: Regional Internet Registry (There are five in total: AFRINIC, APNIC, ARIN, LACNIC and RIPE NCC)